greg-raven/Impeachment-Chronicles/_posts/2017-09-19-rep-maxine-waters-impeachment-is-about-whatever-the-congress-says-it-is.md

 ---
-title: 'Rep. Maxine Waters: 'Impeachment is about whatever the Congress says it is''
+title: "Rep. Maxine Waters: 'Impeachment is about whatever the Congress says it is'"
 layout: post
 author:
 - CNSNews.com